jimregan/notes/_drafts/2026-01-14-chatgpt-reel-notes.md

 * **pap bácsi** = “priest uncle”
   → childish / folksy way of referring to a priest

-📌 That phrasing is intentionally unserious.

----

 ### **…lehet, hogy lesz, de lehet, hogy nem?**

 …maybe there will be, but maybe there won’t?

 * **lehet, hogy…** = maybe / it’s possible that
-* repetition = comic uncertainty

----

 ## What is **kupakolás**?